 CoQ10 Clinical Research Results

-According to the most up-to-date research findings, CoQ10 supplements might be beneficial for treating certain health conditions.
+According to the most up-to-date research findings, CoQ10 supplements might be particularly beneficial for certain areas of health.
 However, much more research is needed to make definitive recommendations.
 Nonetheless, CoQ10 is considered safe, with few known or reported side effects, so let’s look at the Mayo Clinic’s brief roundup of the latest CoQ10 findings.3

 - Heart health